Umerr-Bashir/Face-Recognition-Attendance-System/README.md

 `path` and `path2` variables are folders containing dataset you can change these variables or give directory path according to your requirements

-For saving both teacher and student attendance in a single CSV file the code is provided in `main.py`
+**Note:** For saving both teacher and student attendance in a single CSV file the code is provided in `main.py`